xuandinh22/Bank-Churn-Insights-to-Improve-Retention/README.md

 Insights and recommendations are provided on the following key areas:

-•	Demographics: Exploring how gender and age impact churn bevavior.
+•	Demographics: Exploring how gender and age impact churn behavior.

 •	Geography: Comparing churn trends across customers from France, Spain, and Germany to identify geographic differences.